Aryanshedge99/Aryanshedge99/README.md

 -  Hi, I’m Aryan shedge
--  I’m interested in reading books, learning new things!!
+-  I’m interested in reading books and learning new things!!
 -  I’m currently doing diploma in AIML